Giallo 368

 Installation

-For Penique Productions, space is a pretext through which to reflect the way we interact with space.
-The colored plastic wrapping, thanks to which the Spanish art studio covers the interior spaces with the help of fans, takes possession of the space and modifies its perception.
-By covering the room and making it “unusable”, the essence of spatiality and of being present in space is revealed, generating disorientation in those who cross it.
-The “balloon”, made of lightweight plastic, grows and expands while the air becomes the supporting structure and forces the inflatable to grow, consuming everything in its path.
+For Penique Productions, the room is a pretext through which to reflect the way we interact with space.
+The ‘colored plastic envelope, thanks to which the Spanish art studio covers the interior spaces with the help of fans, takes over the space and changes its perception.
+By covering the room and making it “unusable,” the essence of spatiality and being present in space is thus revealed, generating disorientation to those who pass through them.
+The “balloon,” made of a lightweight plastic, grows and expands while air becomes the supporting structure and forces the inflatable to grow, consuming everything in its path.

-Each artwork is site specific and it aims to promote the architecture which hosts it and to tell its story at the same time: with Giallo 368, the collective wants to celebrate the history of the Design, by encouraging the spectator to contemplate the contemporary development of this artistic activity.
-With them installations the space, conquered by the inflatable, is transformed by a new light, a new texture and a new monochromatic color.
-The spectator is transported through sensory experience into an environment that is both familiar and new at the same time.
+Each work is site specific and temporary and aims to enhance the architecture that hosts it and at the same time tell its story: with Giallo 368, the collective wants to pay homage to the history of Design in the city of Milan by inducing the viewer to reflect on the contemporary development of this artistic practice.
+With their installations the space, conquered by the inflatable, is transformed by a new light, a new texture and a new monochromatic color.
+The viewer is transported through sensory experience to an environment that is both familiar and new at the same time.
 Having lost its original function, the site is given a new identity.
-The balloon acts as a barrier from multiple realities – framing and creating a new space – like a container, it confuses the concept of an art object.
+The balloon acts as a barrier from multiple realities – framing and creating a new space – like a container, it confuses the concept of an object of art.

 Biography